Sea Salt vs Table Salt

 Essential Role of Trace Minerals Found in Sea Salt

-Differentiating it from other types, sea salt possesses an array of trace minerals including magnesium, potassium, calcium, and iron among others.
-Each one has its own unique role in our body's physiological processes.
+Differentiating from other types, sea salt possesses an array of trace minerals, including magnesium, potassium, calcium, and iron.
+Each one has its unique role in our body's physiological processes.

-Magnesium is involved in several biochemical reactions within the body such as protein synthesis and muscle function.
-Potassium, on the other hand, helps regulate fluid balance as well as nerve signals (source).
+Magnesium involves several biochemical reactions within the body, such as protein synthesis and muscle function.
+Potassium, on the other hand, helps regulate fluid balance and nerve signals.

-Beyond these two vital elements, calcium supports bone health while iron plays an important part in blood production.
-So you see, adding some sea salt into your diet can be beneficial due to this rich mineral content.
+Beyond these two vital elements, calcium supports bone health, while iron is essential in blood production.
+So, adding some sea salt to your diet can be beneficial due to its rich mineral content.

 How Sea Salt Contributes to Nerve Conduction

-Sodium ions present in sea salts play a pivotal role when it comes to nerve conduction - transmitting signals across different parts of our bodies.
+Sodium ions present in sea salts play a pivotal role in nerve conduction - transmitting signals across different parts of our bodies.
 This process ensures effective communication between various regions, ensuring smooth functioning.

 This mechanism involves movement across cell membranes, which creates electrical impulses needed for nerve transmission.
-Therefore, by consuming sea salt, you're providing your nervous system with much-needed fuel required for optimal operation.
+Therefore, sea salt gives your nervous system the much-needed fuel required for optimal operation.

 Muscle Contractions Aided by the Mineral Content in Sea Salt

-In addition to neural operations, sodium along with other electrolytes like magnesium and potassium aid muscle contractions.
-These elements work together, facilitating proper contraction and relaxation, thereby preventing cramps or spasms.
+In addition to neural operations, sodium and other electrolytes like magnesium and potassium aid muscle contractions.
+These elements work together, facilitating proper contraction and relaxation and preventing cramps or spasms.

 Benefits of Using Sea Salt on a Ketogenic Diet

 The ketogenic diet, a popular low-carb, high-fat dietary pattern that may provide numerous health and weight loss benefits, is widely recognized.
-However, it's not without challenges - one being the necessity to maintain electrolyte balance during the transition into ketosis.
-Enter sea salt.
+However, it's not without challenges - one being maintaining electrolyte balance during the transition into ketosis.

-Maintaining pH Balance with Sea Salt While on Keto Diet
+Maintaining pH Balance with Sea Salt While on a Keto Diet

-Moreover, they assist kidney function, aiding them in filtering out toxins more efficiently and providing relief from some common keto side effects such as bloating or feelings of lethargy.
+Moreover, they assist kidney function, aiding them in filtering out toxins more efficiently and relieving common keto side effects such as bloating or feelings of lethargy.

 Role of Sea Salt In Preventing Muscle Cramps During Keto Transition